 Menchaca Elementary School

+Opening in January 2020, Menchaca Elementary School was one of the first modernization projects completed as part of the 2017 Bond program.
 The rich history of Menchaca Elementary began in the late 1800s.
 Named after Tejano Army Officer José Antonio Menchaca, it was originally built as a one-room schoolhouse.
-The new facility is the fifth version of Menchaca Elementary.
+The new, 98,600-square-foot facility is the fifth version of Menchaca Elementary.

 *Timeline and rendering subject to change

 Austin ISD celebrated the grand opening of the new Dr. General Marshall Middle School in Northeast Austin on October 4.
 The campus opened in Fall…Read more

 Watch Our Video about the 2017 Bond Targeted Projects

 As part of the 2017 Bond Program, Austin ISD has been addressing campus-level deficiencies throughout the district.
 Why it matters: The district identified over $4…Read more

 Yellow Jacket Stadium Historical Marker and YJCC Ribbon-Cutting Celebration Recap

 On August 3, 2023, the Original L.C.
 Anderson High School Alumni and Austin ISD celebrated the unveiling of the Yellow Jacket Stadium historical marker and…Read more